CumulusNetworks/docs/content/cumulus-netq-44/Validate-Operations/Validate-Overall-Network-Health.md

 The Validation Summary card in the NetQ UI lets you view the overall health of your network at a glance, giving you a high-level understanding of how well your network is operating.
 Successful validation results determine overall network health shown in this card.

-## View Network Health Summary

-You can view a very simple summary of your network health including the distribution of validation check results across your network.

-To view this summary:

-1. Open or locate the Validation Summary card on your workbench.

-2. Change to the small card using the card size picker.

-    {{<figure src="/images/netq/validation-summary-l1-42.png" alt="validation summary card displaying 11 of 11 system checks are successful" width="200">}}

-    In this example, all validation checks are successful.
 ## View Key Metrics of Network Health

-Overall network health in the NetQ UI is a calculated average of several key health metrics: interface, system, and network services health.
+Overall network health in the NetQ UI is a calculated average of several key health metrics: system, network services, and interface health.

-To view these key metrics:

-1. Open or locate the Validation Summary card on your workbench.

-2. Change to the medium card if needed.

-    Each metric is shown with a distribution of the validation results for each category.
-Hover over the individual categories to view detailed metrics for specific validation checks.

-    {{<figure src="/images/netq/validation-summary-l2-net-svcs-fail-42.png" width="200">}}

-    In this example, the health of each of the interface and system health are good, but network service health shows some validation failures.

-## View Network Health

-Network health is divided into three categories:

-- System health
-- Network service health
-- Interface health

 System health represents the NetQ Agent and sensor health validations.
 In all cases, validation is performed on the agents.
 If you are monitoring platform sensors, the validation checks include these as well.